devmisa/HTML_Fundamentos/README.md

 <h2> Hi again =) </h>

-<p> Well this folder is just for practice, training to follow my own evolution in languages and programming </p>
+<p> This folder is just for practice in languages and programming </p>